AdobeDocs/target.en/help/main/r-release-notes/target-release-notes.md

 >
 >To view information about the current release, see [Target Release Notes](release-notes.md).
 The information on these pages might be the same, depending on the timing of releases.
 The issue numbers in parentheses are for internal [!DNL Adobe] use.

-## [!DNL Target] Standard/Premium 23.9.2 (September 12-14, 2023)
+## [!DNL Target] Standard/Premium 23.9.3 (September 18, 2023)

-This release is available according to the following staggered schedule:

-* **September 12**: Americas region
-* **September 13**: Asia-Pacific (APAC) region
-* **September 14**: Europe, Middle East, and Africa (EMEA) region

 This release contains the following enhancements and fixes:

-* Changed the [!DNL Analytics] API to the new [!DNL Analytics] API version 2.0.
-(TGT-45345)
-* Fixed issues that impacted [!UICONTROL Automated Personalization] (AP) activities for some customers, including timely syncing the activity on the [!DNL Target] backend and delivering the expected experience in preview links.
-(TGT-46202)

-## [!DNL Target] Standard/Premium 23.9.1 (September 6-11, 2023)

-This release is available according to the following staggered schedule:

-* **September 6**: Americas region
-* **September 7**: Europe, Middle East, and Africa (EMEA) region
-* **September 11**: Asia-Pacific (APAC) region

-This release contains the following enhancements and fixes:

-* Fixed an issue that caused inconsistent reporting data in the [!DNL Target] UI and the [!DNL Adobe Analytics] UI for [!UICONTROL Auto-Allocate] activities that use [!UICONTROL Analytics for Target] (A4T) as the reporting source.
-(TGT-46112)
-* Increased the timeout for PUT calls to the Target Delivery API to 15 seconds to avoid timeout errors.
-(TGT-46091)
+* Enhanced the Visual Experience Composer (VEC) to support Lightning DOM (Web Components).
+(TGT-45422)
+* Fixed an issue that caused VEC actions to be applied in the incorrect order.
+In some cases, the VEC applied some modifications asynchronously and adding extra modifications to an element caused errors if that element displays after an [!UICONTROL Insert] action.
+(TGT-45983)
+* Fixed an issue with the VEC [!UICONTROL Overlay] feature to support elements in Shadow DOMs.
+(TGT-46217)
-* Fixed an issue that prevented the URL from consistently updating when browsing through a Single Page Application (SPA) website.
-(TGT-45417)
+* Fixed an issue when opening a Single Page Application (SPA) page in the VEC and then going to Browse mode caused the Back and Forward arrows to not function correctly.
+(TGT-45956)
+* Fixed an issue that caused some web pages to fail when loading in the VEC.

 ## Additional release notes and version details